mr-mvm/Windows-Software-Development-Portfolio/README.md

 ---

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE) — you’re free to use and adapt the code with proper attribution.
+This project is licensed under the [MIT License](LICENSE).
+You’re free to use and adapt the code with proper attribution.

 ---